 Most veterans don’t know how to put things in a resume that a civilian would appreciate.
 The hiring manager will assume there’s an employment gap, but they don’t realize that the applicant developed significant skills during that period of time.

 As employers, we have to give the same chance to everyone else.
 If the applicant doesn’t know how to write a great resume for a civilian job, it doesn’t mean that they don’t deserve it.
+Here's how to determine what you should look for in a resume - beyond the gaps.

 If you use an applicant tracking system to identify candidates who are suitable for an open position, you should know that the system is not that forgiving of the employment gap situation.
 If the applicant was unemployed for a few months before they applied for this job, the ATS will take that gap into consideration, and it will lower the score of that applicant.